edmcmanwich/artist-statement/artistStatement.md

-In my work I dissect the meaning-making practices of power structures.
-Exploring subjects as diverse as bald eagles, book scanners, DVD screensavers, and Store Quest storage units, my work deviates between a straightforward unmasking of the veil of autonomy behind their signifiers to moments of semiotic play meant to inject elements of hostility, confusion, disquiet, and the absurd.
+In my work, I dissect social practices of meaning-making in an attempt to open up new interpretations of the self.
+Exploring subjects as diverse as bald eagles, book scanners, DVD screensavers, and Store Quest storage units, my work deviates between a straightforward unmasking of the veil of autonomy behind signifiers to moments of semiotic play meant to inject elements of hostility, confusion, disquiet, and the absurd.

-I approach my work with an understanding of power structures as semiotic systems.
-Like all semiotic systems they are intrinsically social in their conditions, content, and construct.
-They rely on social rules and constraints to define a specific relationship between producer, receiver, and signifier.
-This determines what meaning can be produced, how it can be received, and what signifiers can be used to produce and maintain a specific version of reality.

-In my work I try to upset the relationship between producer, receiver, and signifier.
-In *Maneuvers*, for example, image and text compete to define the referent of a sign and in the process reveals a complex relationship between man and animal.
-Similarly, in the series *This is Not a Pipe*, language and sign are mismatched to undo the autonomy of a corporate logo.

-Almost every piece is modeled closely after a found object or sign.
-This means that materials and processes can vary greatly between each one.
-However, there is consistent methodology in my production.
-Each piece is conceptually driven and it is this concept that determines the forms and materials used.
+My individual works usually find their locus in some variety of historical or contemporary text.
+Situationists-related literature, psychedelic poetry, and graphic novels have all served as catalysts for new pieces.
+Often they start as sources for the collection of a wide range of materials including objects, writing, image, and video.
+As these signs are worked over and treated the originating text becomes more of a framework for understanding and reimagining the specific social interests and ideologies that can shape interpretation.
+The result of this process is the production of new work where unfamiliar combinations of semiotic modes can reveal complex relationships between man and animal or undo the autonomy of a corporate logo.

+Attempting to understand how power structures use social rules and constraints to produce and maintain specific version of reality is a key component to my practice.

 The intention of my work is not to produce new meanings that should be read in place of the originals.
 This would have the same effect